iamlucasmateo/sicp_js/README.md

-# sicp_js
+# Structure and Interpretation of Computer Programs - JS Edition
-Structure and Interpretation of Computer Programs - JS Edition - Notes
+Exercises, notes and scratch pad for the book